 Our school has been delivering programs since 2003 and is recognized in the chocolate industry for the quality of our programs, providing many opportunities for our graduates.

 Does Ecole Chocolat offer continuing education or job placement opportunities?

 Yes.
 Our Master Chocolatier Programs offer you an opportunity to further train under the direction of a master chocolatier in a professional kitchen.
 Our strong ties in the fine chocolate industry mean that we receive periodic job postings for our graduates.

 Is there support available for graduates of Ecole Chocolat programs?

 Yes, we have an EC team member responsible for a number of support programs.
 Everything from encouraging students to get to know each other during the courses via the Chef's Tables and Chat Rooms . . . to answering questions long after graduation . . . to sponsoring the EC Graduate Centre with its very active and lively Graduate Forum . . . to the Professional Tempering Machine Forum with help on the most important machine a chocolatier uses . . . to featuring our graduates in media releases and social media . . . to the Graduate Page on this website.
 As an EC graduate, you are always a member of our family.

 "To me, your support of the graduates in so many different ways is such a 'value-add,' in addition to the solid foundation you give students in the chocolate arts."
 Anna, 2010 Graduate

 When are your programs offered during the year?

 Professional Chocolatier Program starting January, March & August

-Chocolate Making from the Bean Program starting March & September
+Chocolate Making from the Bean Program starting March or April & September

 Quality Assurance Program starting February & September